grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 excerpt: 'How to export metrics from k6 Cloud to APM platforms'
 ---

-Cloud tests can export their metrics in near real-time to various APM platforms, allowing you to correlate and query testing metrics with other system metrics on your APM of choice:
+Cloud tests can export their metrics in near real-time to application performance monitoring (APM) platforms.
+By combining k6 Cloud with an APM, you can correlate and query testing metrics with other system metrics.

 <Glossary>